Henry Martyn Scudder: Bibliography

 He published a number of books in the Sanskrit, Tamil, and Telugu languages.
-With excellent command in Tamil language, he published Spiritual Teaching, The Bazaar Book, and Jewel Mine of Salvation that had become valuable aid to missionaries and native preachers—These are still used in Arcot districts.
+His publications include the The Bazaar Book and The Catholics and the Public Schools.
+Other books include Spiritual Teaching and Jewel Mine of Salvation that had become valuable aid to missionaries and native preachers - these are still used in Arcot districts.
 He also made the translation of liturgy into Tamil.